Continuous dependence estimates for nonlinear fractional convection-diffusion equations: Main results

 \begin{remark}\* \begin{enumerate} \item All these estimates hold for arbitrary L{\'e}vy measures $\mu,\nu$ and even for strongly degenerate diffusions where $A,B$ may vanish on large sets.
 They are consistent (at least for the $|\mu-\nu|$ term) with general results for nonlocal Hamilton-Jacobi-Bellman equations in \cite{Jakobsen/Karlsen}.
-When $\mu,\nu$ have the special form \eqref{frac_lap} (with possibly different $\alp$'s), then it is possible to use the extra symmetry and homogeneity properties to obtain better estimates, see \cite{AlCiJa10}. \item The optimal choice of the $r_1,r_2$ depends on the behavior of the L\'evy measures at zero and infinity, see the discussion above and at the end of this section for more details. \item In the special case of symmetric L\'evy measures ($\mu=\mu^\ast$), the terms corresponding to the cutting~$r_1 \wedge 1 < |z| \leq r_1 \vee 1$ disappear. \end{enumerate} \end{remark}
+When $\mu,\nu$ have the special form \eqref{frac_lap} (with possibly different $\alp$'s), then it is possible to use the extra symmetry and homogeneity properties to obtain better estimates, see \cite{AlCiJa10}. \item The optimal choice of the $r,\hat r$ in Remark \ref{rem:splitting} depends on the behavior of the L\'evy measures at zero and infinity, see the discussion above and at the end of this section for more details. \end{enumerate} \end{remark}

 Let us now consider the nonlocal vanishing viscosity problem